btipling/filesearch/README.md

 ## TODO:

-implement tooltips for UI for help maybe add a help dialog?
+implement tooltips for UI for help maybe add a help button that goes to GitHub help once this is moved to GitHub

-implement search history, perhaps via an HTML link that collapses or expands a previous search results table that has search string, and columns for search options and an option to clear or remove individual items

-implement max num search result history

 tests

 ## TO-DONE:

+✗ implement search history, perhaps via an HTML link that collapses or expands a previous search results table that has search string, and columns for search options and an option to clear or remove individual items ✗ implement max num search result history
 ✓ -> context menu
 ✓     Open up file
 ✓     Open up parent folder.